FishKeepingAnswers.com is reader-supported. When you buy through links on our site we may earn a commission.

 There is a lot of talk on the internet that Malaysian Trumpet Snails are so hard that they will break Dwarf Pufferfish teeth.
 I have fed hundreds of Malaysian Trumpet Snails to my Dwarf Puffers, and I am yet to witness a broken tooth.

 One word of caution when feeding snails to Dwarf Puffers, only add as many snails as your Dwarf Puffers will eat.
-From personal experience, I can tell you, if you add a handful of snails to a Dwarf Puffer tank, the puffers will eat a few, then just kill and leave the rest of the snails to rot in your tank.
+From personal experience, I can tell you, that if you add a handful of snails to a Dwarf Puffer tank, the puffers will eat a few, then just kill and leave the rest of the snails to rot in your tank.

 I thought I was being clever putting 50 or 60 small Ramshorn Snails into a tank with just 3 Dwarf Pufferfish.
 Within a couple of hours, the tank was just full of dead snails sitting on the substrate!